sergiofgonzalez/docker-book/04-orchestration-and-service-discovery/04-hello-minikube-linux/README.md

 ### Kubernetes
 A production-grade open source platform that orchestrates the placement and execution of application containers within and across computer clusters.
-For more information on the basics of Kubernetes, please visit https://kubernetes.io/docs/tutorials/kubernetes-basics/.
+For more information on the basics of *Kubernetes*, please visit https://kubernetes.io/docs/tutorials/kubernetes-basics/.

 ### Minikube
-A tool that makes it easy to run Kubernetes locally. *Minikube* runs a single-node Kubernetes clsuter inside a VM on your laptop for users looking to try out Kubernetes or develop with it day-to-day.
+A tool that makes it easy to run *Kubernetes* locally. *Minikube* runs a single-node *Kubernetes* clsuter inside a VM on your laptop for users looking to try out *Kubernetes* or develop with it day-to-day.
 For more information on *Minikube*, please visit (https://kubernetes.io/docs/getting-started-guides/minikube/).

 ### Pods
-Kubernetes does not deal with individual containers, but instead defines a new concept *pod* that is a group of multiple co-located containers, that will always run together on the same worker node and the same Linux namespace.
+*Kubernetes* does not deal with individual containers, but instead defines a new concept *pod* that is a group of multiple co-located containers, that will always run together on the same worker node and the same Linux namespace.

-A pod is the basic building block in Kubernetes.
+A pod is the basic building block in *Kubernetes*.
 A pod can contain one or more containers that are closely related, and each one will have its own unique private IP address and hostname.

 It is important to note that *pods* are considered ephemeral &mdash; they can be moved from node to node, they might stop because of infrastructure issues or application failures, etc.